[PDF] New Education Policy 2023 – #NEP2023 Complete Information

-The Cabinet Committee of the Central Government recently approved the “New Education Policy 2023 (नई शिक्षा नीति NEP)”.
-The National Education Policy 2022 will return two crore school children to the mainstream.
+The Cabinet Committee of the Central Government recently approved the “New Education Policy 2024 (नई शिक्षा नीति NEP)”.
+The National Education Policy will return two crore school children to the mainstream.
 A new 5 + 3 + 3 + 4 curriculum started with 12 years of education and 3 years of Anganwadi/Preschool.
-People can now see the latest news about education here and they can implement a New National Education Policy (NEP) 2020 PDF Download online.
+People can now see the latest education news here and they can implement a New National Education Policy (NEP) 2024 PDF Download online.

 We are going to tell you all the information related to the scheme like the new education policy in India 2023 5+3+3+4, highlights, News Updates, नई शिक्षा नीति, pdf download, summary, benefits, eligibility, documents required, helpline number, faqs, etc. If you want to know more information related to the scheme, then you have to read the article given by us.